Episode 109 - Willow (Ron Howard, 1988)

 • Mendlesohn, Farah.
 2008.
 Rhetorics of Fantasy.
 Middletown: Wesleyan University Press.

-• Pallant, Chris and Christopher Holliday.
+• Pallant, Chris, and Christopher Holliday.
+2024.
 “Lucas Meets Luxo: Lucasfilm’s Computer Graphics Lab (CGL) and the Development of Pixar Animation Studios.”
-In Lucas: His Hollywood Legacy, edited by Richard Ravalli.
-Lexington: University Press of Kentucky, forthcoming.
+In Lucas: His Hollywood Legacy, ed.
+Richard Ravalli, 173-186.
+Lexington: University Press of Kentucky.

 • Thomas, Ebony Elizabeth.
 2019.
 The Dark Fantastic: Race and the Imagination from Harry Potter to The Hunger Games.
 New York: NYU Press.